The natural aging process will slow down all of the systems of your body, but exercise will keep you from aging as fast.

 Swimming increases flexibility lowers your blood pressure, improves heart health, and improves circulation throughout the body.
 This is a great workout for anyone because it is low impact and presents little risk of injury.

-Tai Chi, which is known to be an ancient form of martial arts was found to be a great source of exercise with anti-aging effects.
+Tai Chi is an ancient form of martial arts was found to be a great source of exercise with anti-aging effects.
 This is because Tai Chi is implementing low-impact movements, which put less pressure on muscles and joints as compared to other workouts, and also improves balance, which is very important as you age.

 Like yoga, Tai Chi emphasizes focusing on your mind, which can help in relieving stress and help with sleep.
 Both of these, can make you feel and look younger.